 Thousands of events have already been held in the building since we opened it in late March of 2003.

 To accomplish our goal of developing the Kaiser Family Foundation as a special and, we hope, needed information resource, we became an operating foundation and then more recently the IRS approved our switch to public charity status to better reflect the fact that in any given year, ten to fifteen percent of our operating budget comes from outside funders.
 They are mainly foundations and we have a particular approach to outside funding.
-We seek and accept outside funding only from sources who will not in any way compromise our independence or mission (and in fact may add to our work as partners), and we use outside funding primarily to support the incremental costs of time limited projects we could not otherwise undertake on our own and never to cover core operating costs which we sustain with our own endowment.
+We seek and accept outside funding only from sources who will not in any way compromise our independence or mission (and in fact may add to our work as partners), and we use outside funding primarily to support the incremental costs of time limited projects we could not otherwise undertake on our own and not to cover core operating costs which we sustain with our own endowment.

 As an operating organization (operating foundation or now public charity), staff direct most of our major programs and conduct much of the work in-house.
 For example, foundation staff direct the Kaiser Commission on Medicaid and the Uninsured, our fellowship program for health journalists, our partnerships with both entertainment media and news organizations, and KHN, which is a foundation program staffed by foundation employees, but is editorially independent.
 Likewise, the many national surveys and polls on health issues we conduct each year are designed and analyzed in house, sometimes with the involvement of partnering news organizations such as The Washington Post and The New York Times.